Who of us isn’t looking to spend less and save more money?

 - Start a money-making blog.
 Starting a blog can be a great way to earn extra money on the side.
 Read this article for

-step-by stepinstructions to start your own blog.
+instructions to start your own blog. step-by step

 - Sell items around the house.
 If you’re like me, you likely have some items around the house that you don’t use and could be sold for some extra cash.
 ThredUp and Poshmark are websites that make it easy to sell your items.